Restaurant Report Card: Tandoor Indian Cuisine

 The south Lincoln location of the sub shop chain was written up for 13 violations, four of which were critical during an October 3 inspection.

-Two priority violations include employees not having current food handler permits and a lack of a certified food manager, according to the inspection report.
+Two priority violations include employees not having current food handler permits and a lack of a certified food manager,

 The restaurant was also knocked for using the same spatula for both raw and cooked foods.